reeshuffled/reeshuffled.github.io/_posts/2024-08-16-The-Joy-of-Creating-Software-For-Others.md

 It doesn't keep score, there's no timer, and there isn't any color in the UI.
 However, it does all that it needed to do, allow someone to guess the Taylor Swift song from just a random lyric fragment.

 Even when the app caused me some frustration when things didn't work during development, I enjoyed the entire process because I knew that person I was making it for would enjoy it.
-Even if that romantic relationship has ended, I am glad to have made something that could be an enduring artifact of that period.
+Even if I am no longer dating that person, I am glad to have made something that could be an enduring artifact of that period of our relationship.

-I'm sure there was an app somewhere out there that probably did something similar, but it wouldn't have meant the same if I hadn't made it.
+There is a possibility that there is an app somewhere out there that does something similar to my app, but it wouldn't have meant the same if I hadn't made it.
 I liken it to making a [home-cooked meal](https://www.robinsloan.com/notes/home-cooked-app/).
 It's like making a lasagna or something else with lots of different components from scratch.
 These apps are a labor of love, but that's what makes them more meaningful.

 “I love you, look at what I made for you.
 You matter to me.
 I see you.”